 Another architectural marvel in the middle of the city, the Historic Charleston City Market was designed in the Greek Revival architecture style, similar to many antebellum houses in the region.

 If you need fresh air, Charleston’s coastline is a great place to reset.
 Specifically, take in the views at The Battery.
 A defensive seawall with a stunning promenade alongside the shoreline, The Battery is the ideal place to enjoy the South Carolina weather.

 A historic site in itself, The Battery is named for the coastal defense artillery wall that kept the city safe from harm in years gone by.
 Nowadays, it provides the perfect walking route for exploring the city, having a flat run, or getting out and about on two wheels.

 Set up camp on the benches all along The Battery for a panoramic picnic, or stop off at one of the many fine cafes, bars, and restaurants located near this iconic Charleston landmark.

 Charleston, SC, isn’t without its dark and shameful past.
 As one of the most bustling cities in the South throughout the past three hundred years, it more than played its part in the slave trade.
 Learn more about this barbaric period of history and the longstanding impact it’s had at the Old Slave Mart Museum.

 The first African-American Museum, the Old Slave Mart Museum educates visitors on the practices and realities of life in the South at that time, as well as being an open place for questions and curiosity.
-Located inside the old slave market, it’s a poignant reminder of the past and one that should not be forgotten.
+Located inside the old slave market, it’s one of Charleston’s must-see museums and a poignant reminder of the past and one that should not be forgotten.

 Open from 9 am until 5 pm from Monday to Saturday, the Old Slave Mart Museum is closed on Sundays; plan your visit accordingly.